danjbrown/2-factor-authentication/README.md

 1. Clone the repository
 2. Install the dependencies `npm install`
-3. Change the jwtSecretKey in `server.js`
-4. Add an authentication check as required, for example from users in a database.
-5. Start the server `nodemon server.js`
+3. Start the server `nodemon server.js`
-6. Make web service requests as described below; you could use Postman to experiment.
+4. Make web service requests as described below; you could use Postman to experiment.
+5. Run the tests `npm run test`

 ### Generate and return a new shared key and base64 encoded image data for the QR code